Modified: May 11, 2016

 “Aggregate information” is standard web server/visitor traffic information, commonly referred to as ‘aggregate information’, regarding overall website traffic patterns.
-We do not report on individual user sessions.
 Web servers normally collect this type of basic information as part of their web log processes.
 This aggregate information does not identify you and thus does not constitute personal information.

 In addition to information provided by our visitors we use the normal Internet tracking tools associated with standard Internet protocols and web–based systems.
 This system information is typically stored in log files and the information is used for aggregate reporting.
 Aggregate reporting includes total number of visitors, most visited sections, peak traffic times, etc. Log files are simply transaction records web servers maintain.
 Those logs are used for recording information, such as: